Peace Officers Memorial Day

 Once approved, you’ll receive an email notification confirming your access.

-Step 2: Prepare For Scheduling And Sending A Broadcast Email Using The Emma Tool
+Step 2: Prepare For Your Broadcast Email Send Date Using The Emma Tool

-The Office of Strategic Communication and Brand Management (SCBM) manages the university’s broadcast email calendar and sends all emails sent by EMMA users.
+The Office of Strategic Communication and Brand Management (SCBM) manages the university’s broadcast email calendar and sends all emails built by campus Emma users.

-1. Request your email to be added to the university’s broadcast email calendar using the Creative Services Request form.
-Please make your request at least 1 month prior to the desired send date.
+1. Request your email to be added to the university’s broadcast email calendar using the SCBM Services Request Form.
+Please make your request at least 2 weeks prior to the desired send date.

-IMPORTANT DEADLINE NOTE: By 5pm the day before your scheduled broadcast email send date, you must provide to SCBM via Monday.com 1) the name of your email list, 2) the name of your completed email campaign and 3) if applicable, confirmation of divisional vice-presidential approval.
+IMPORTANT DEADLINE NOTE: By 5pm the day before your scheduled broadcast email send date*, you must provide to SCBM via monday.com 1) the name of your email list, 2) the name of your completed email campaign, and 3) documentation of approval confirmation from your unit head, or if applicable, documentation of approval confirmation from the divisional vice-presidential.

 Step 3: Let’s Build A Broadcast Email In Emma

-Using templates, you’ll easily customize your broadcast emails to suit your needs.
+Using templates from the "Shared Templates" folder only, you’ll easily customize your broadcast emails to suit your needs.

 a.
 Click on the “Create new campaign button.”